-Repair of Damage Licensee to pay to Licensor upon demand, for repair for damage in directly or indirectly caused by the licencee's activities.
-General repairs & maintenance Licensee's responsibility for all maintenance above what is already being provided by Licensor or improvements (if/once approved by Council).
-E.g. Replace light bulbs, keep facility clean, tidy, pest free, internal painting (if elected by the Licensee) etc. Licensor is responsible for the removal of graffiti on external walls of building.
-Licensee is responsible for the removal of graffiti on internal walls of building.
+Repair of Damage Licensee to new to Licenser upon demand for repair for Repair of Damage Licensee to pay to Licensor upon demand, for repair for damage in directly or indirectly caused by the licencee's activities.
+Concernel new size R General repairs & 1.
+Licensee's responsibility for all maintenance above maintenance what is already being provided by Licensor or improvements (if/once approved by Council).
+E.g. Replace light bulbs, keep facility clean, tidy, pest free, internal painting (if elected by the Licensee) etc. 2.
+Licensor is responsible for the removal of graffiti on external walls of building.
+3. Licensee is responsible for the removal of graffiti on internal walls of building.
 Structural repairs Licensor's responsibility for external and all core internal works as deemed required.
 E.g. blocked toilets, drainage issues, electricity board and hot water system.
 Ownership Any building or improvements on the land (existing or constructed during the licence period), reverts to the ownership of the Reserve Trust at the end of the licence period.
 Access & keys to the facility Licensee to provide copies of keys to pavilion.
 If the Licensee installs its own security alarm system, it is required to notify Licensor in writing and all costs associated with the installation, maintenance and repair or replacement of the system is born by the Licensee.
-Multi use & sharing arrangements Licensor reserves the right to hire out licensed areas to other users, outside the licenced times to Northside.
+Multi use & sharing Licensor reserves the right to hire out licensed areas to arrangements other users, outside the licenced times to Northside.
 Annual Reports Licensee to provide annual financial statements and Club report.
 Committee contacts Licensee's responsibility to provide annual details of committee names and contact numbers.
-Constitution & rules Licensee to provide Licensor with its Club constitution and rules and should the constitution or rules change, it will be subject to Council approval.
-Should the constitution change substantially such as objects of the constitution, the Licensee will be required to provide Licensor with a summary of the constitutional /rule changes to Licensor.
+Constitution & rules 1.
+Licensee to provide Licensor with its Club constitution and rules and should the constitution or rules change, it will be subject to Council approval.
+2. Should the constitution change substantially such as objects of the constitution, the Licensee will be required to provide Licensor with a summary of the constitutional /rule changes to Licensor.